filecoin-project/lotus/documentation/en/cli-lotus-miner.md

-   extend             Extend sector expiration terminate          Terminate sector on-chain then remove (WARNING: This means losing power and collateral for the removed sector) remove             Forcefully remove a sector (WARNING: This means losing power and collateral for the removed sector (use 'terminate' for lower penalty)) mark-for-upgrade   Mark a committed capacity sector for replacement by a sector with deals seal               Manually start sealing a sector (filling any unused space with junk) set-seal-delay     Set the time, in minutes, that a new sector waits for deals before sealing starts
+   extend             Extend sector expiration terminate          Terminate sector on-chain then remove (WARNING: This means losing power and collateral for the removed sector) remove             Forcefully remove a sector (WARNING: This means losing power and collateral for the removed sector (use 'terminate' for lower penalty)) snap-up            Mark a committed capacity sector to be filled with deals mark-for-upgrade   Mark a committed capacity sector for replacement by a sector with deals seal               Manually start sealing a sector (filling any unused space with junk) set-seal-delay     Set the time, in minutes, that a new sector waits for deals before sealing starts